 4) Citrus Tees Produce a Lovely Fragrance

-Take a look at any perfume shop, and you’ll notice citrus featuring widely.
+Take a look at any perfume shop, and you’ll notice citrus is featured widely.
 These plants have a light and summery fragrance that is always present when growing indoors.
-A light breeze or a crunch of a leaf as you walk past will fill any room with its popular aroma.
+A light breeze or a crunch of a leaf, as you walk past, will fill any room with its popular aroma.

 If you want to make the scent even more pronounced, you can simply boil the fruits (with their skins) in a pot of water to release their smell.
 You can make your own room or linen spray using the juice and skins for a more long-term solution.
 And, if you’re really committed, you can even make your own natural perfume using citrus fruits.

 The leaves aren’t excluded from this benefit either.
-They are ideal candidates for potpourri, combined with other flowers and fruits to create a unique scent to your home.
+They are ideal candidates for potpourri, combined with other flowers and fruits to create a unique scent for your home.

 5) Indoor Citrus Trees Provide Unique Ornamental Value

 Even when you’re not using the plant, it still has the ability to add value to your home.
-These trees make wonderful houseplants purely for the ornamental value they add.
+Many types of indoor citrus trees make wonderful houseplants purely for the ornamental value they add.
 The glossy foliage and strong stems quickly fill space, and their tall branches make ideal feature pieces for empty and uninspiring corners.

-With due care, citrus trees can thrive in a range of home and office environments.
-Just be sure to provide the best growing conditions including suitable light, temperature and humidity, regular waterings, and occasional repotting, pruning, and fertilizing.
-They’re also largely pest and disease resistant.
+With due care, citrus trees can thrive in various home and office environments.
+Just be sure to provide the best growing conditions, including suitable light, temperature, and humidity, regular waterings, and occasional repotting, pruning, and fertilizing.
+They’re also largely pest and disease-resistant.

-The ornamental value is even greater when the plants are fruiting.
+The ornamental value is even more remarkable when the plants are fruiting.
 They add a pop of bright and fiery color that complements any room.
 An abundant fruiting tree contributes to happy, positive energy within your home that very few other houseplants can replicate.

 There is also just something special about adding a looming tree indoors.
-They have the ability to capture the eye immediately, but they also make a room feel closer to nature, coming as close to blending the indoors and outdoors as you can.
+They can capture the eye immediately, but they also make a room feel closer to nature, coming as close to blending indoors and outdoors as you can.